S6E3: A Crime Against Humanity, an Epic Struggle for Survival, & Two Decades of Devastating Loneliness: The Unimaginable Story of Steven Barnes

 In March 1988, Steven Barnes was arrested and charged with the rape, sodomy, and murder of 16-year-old Kimberly Simon in upstate New York.
 He was tried by a jury in Utica beginning on May 15, 1989.
-Questionable eyewitness identifications and three forms of unvalidated forensic science were used against Mr. Barnes at trial.
-He was convicted of rape and murder and sentenced to 25 years to life in prison.
+Questionable eyewitness identifications and three forms of unvalidated forensic science were used against Steven at trial, and he was convicted of rape and murder and sentenced to 25 years to life in prison.
 Nearly two decades later, on November 25, 2008, DNA testing obtained by the Innocence Project proved his innocence and Steven Barnes walked out of the Utica courthouse a free man.

 Wrongful Conviction with Jason Flom is a production of Lava For Good™ Podcasts in association with Signal Co.
 No1 and PRX.